 Having a 1-year CD means that your savings will be tied up for 12 months.
 Generally, you won’t be able to access your funds during that period of time (unless you don’t mind getting hit with an early withdrawal penalty).
 In exchange, you’ll earn a higher yield than you would from a standard savings account or money market account.

-If you’re not planning to touch your money for a year and you believe the benefits of a 1-year CD are more attractive than the yield associated with a liquid savings account, it’s a good time to get a 1-year CD.
+If you’re not planning to touch your money for a year and believe the benefits of a 1-year CD are more attractive than the yield associated with a liquid savings account, then it’s a good time to consider getting a 1-year CD.
 And if you’re constantly dipping into your savings, a 1-year CD could help you save more money.

 How CD rates work

 Banks and credit unions set their own CD rates based on multiple factors, including inflation, and the rates set by competitors.
 Changes in treasury yields and Federal Reserve interest rate decisions are taken into account as well.

 Some banks have a 10-day best rate guarantee, meaning you could end up with a better rate if the bank raises theirs within days of your decision to open and fund your account.
 But generally, once you open and fund a fixed-rate CD, you’re stuck with that rate until your term ends.
 Over time, the bank may raise or lower the advertised rate for new account holders, but your rate will remain the same.

 If you do your research, you’ll find that some institutions offer bump-up or step-up CDs that allow rates to change either upon request or at certain intervals during the term.
 Rates for these CDs, however, tend to be lower than those tied to fixed-rate CDs.

 When reviewing CD rates, pay close attention to the annual percentage yield (APY).
 This tells you how much interest you’ll earn within a year, depending on how frequently interest compounds.
 Calculate how much interest you’ll earn as you compare rates.